Forest1027/mytopmovies/README.md

 runt integration tests: `./mvnw clean integration-test`

-If it's in windows, please use mvnw.cmd
+If it's in windows, please use mvnw.cmd.

+This project is integrated with SonarQube.
+To get the information on test report, install docker engine and docker compose, then run the command below to start SonarQube server:
+`docker-compose -f docker-compose.yml up`.

+After the SonarQube server has successfully started, run the command to execute test and generate report: `./mvnw clean verify sonar:sonar`.